NeoZorK/neozork-hld-prediction/docs/development/TERMINAL_CHUNKED_PLOTTING_FIXES.md

 1. **Display Issues**: Ensure terminal supports UTF-8 and has sufficient width/height
 2. **Performance**: Large datasets may require chunk size adjustment
 3. **Color Display**: Some terminals may not support all color codes
+4. **NaN Errors**: Fixed in AUTO rule - fields with all NaN values are skipped

 ### Debug Commands
 ```bash